-Why only 11 percent of the engineering sector in the UK are women, and how this number might be increased in future
+Ben Fielding of Weldwide explores why only 11 percent of the engineering sector in the UK are women, and how this number might be increased in the future.

 In 2016, Engineering UK announced a severe crisis in recruitment.
 More people are leaving the engineering sector than entering.
 Even with the best case scenario in mind (that is, given the lowest estimate of the numbers leaving), engineering’s future looks bleak: there are 69,000 people abandoning the sector every year, compared to around 46,000 apprentices and undergrads seeking to replace them.